 Your Child’s MediShield Life Premiums

-When a Singapore Citizen child is born, a MediSave Account (MA) will be opened for them.
-They will receive a $4,000 MediSave Grant for Newborns, to support parents in paying for the child’s MediShield Life premiums, and other approved healthcare expenses.
+When a Singapore Citizen child is born, their CPF account is also opened.
+More specifically, this is because the Government makes a one-off top-up of $5,000 in MediSave Grant for Newborns, into their MediSave Account (MA).
+This grant supports parents in paying for their child’s MediShield Life premiums, and can be used for other approved healthcare expenses.

-For our newborn, the annual MediShield Life premium is $145, before any government subsidy.
-This annual premium is also the same for those whose next birthday is between 1 and 20.
-MediShield Life premiums only increase for individuals whose next birthday is 21 years and beyond.
+Recently, MediShield Life premiums for everyone were increased in April 2025, and the annual MediShield Life premium for newborns is currently $200, before any government subsidies.
+This annual premium remains the same for those turning 1 to 20 years old.
+MediShield Life premiums will then increase for individuals whose next birthday is 21 years and when they enter subsequent age groups.

-This means that our child’s MediSave grant should be more than sufficient to pay for his or her own MediShield Life coverage until they turn 21 or older.
-Of course, MediShield Life premiums may increase in subsequent years and we may also tap on our child’s MediSave grant for other important healthcare expenditure.
+For our children, this means that the $5,000 in MediSave Grant for Newborns they get will be more than sufficient to pay for his or her own MediShield Life coverage until they turn 21 or older.
+Of course, MediShield Life premiums may increase in time to come, as it has in 2025.
+Parents may also tap on our child’s MediSave grant for other important healthcare expenditure – which may leave an amount that does not cover their MediShield Life premiums until adulthood.

-Should You Pay For Your Child’s MediShield Life Premiums?
+Why You Should Pay For Your Child’s MediShield Life Premiums

-At DollarsAndSense, some of us are new parents.
-This got us thinking – should we pay for our child’s MediShield Life premiums from our own MediSave Account (MA) or let our child pay for their own MediShield Life premiums from their MA?
+At DollarsAndSense, some of us are parents.
+This got us thinking – should we pay for our child’s MediShield Life premiums from our own MediSave Account (MA) or let our child pay for their own MediShield Life premiums from the MediSave Grant for Newborns that is in their MA?

-Beyond the fact that we love our children and would do anything for them, there are several reasons why it makes financial sense to pay for our child’s MediShield Life premiums.
+Beyond the fact that we love our children and would do anything for them, there are several reasons why it may make financial sense to pay for our child’s MediShield Life premiums, with our own MediSave Account savings.

 Read Also: What Type Of Child Insurance Should You Buy For Your Little One?

-Even as young working adults, we may have a combined CPF saving worth more than $60,000.
-On the other hand, our newborn will only have $4,000 in their CPF.
-This makes a difference, as the first $60,000 in our CPF accounts earn an extra 1% of interest.
+Even as young working adults, parents may have a combined CPF savings worth more than $60,000.
+On the other hand, our newborn will only have $5,000 in their CPF.
+This makes a difference, albeit a small one, as the first $60,000 in our CPF accounts earn an extra 1% of interest.

-By paying for our child’s MediShield Life premiums, we allow our child’s MA balances to take full advantage of this extra 1% annual interest, and grow at a faster rate.
-In essence, our child’s MA balances are able to compound at 5%, while our MA balances would only be growing at 4% per annum.
+By paying for our child’s MediShield Life premiums, we allow our child’s MA balances to take full advantage of this extra 1% annual interest, and grow at a faster rate of 5%.
+Since our own combined CPF savings may already be above the $60,000 threshold, our MA balances would only be growing at 4% per annum.

 With regular CPF contributions from your employment, your CPF balances will increase.
 On the other hand, your child’s CPF MA remains static or likely to fall as a result of using the funds for approved medical expenses.